grafanalf/coredns-redis/README.md

 * Zone transfer and other fancy features are explictly ignored
 * DNS TTL support is implemented by relying on Redis EXPIRE/TTL commands

+Valid data is expected to be populated into Redis by some other system.
+This plug-in only performed read-only queries onto Redis: no update functionality is implemented.

 # Features

 ## DNS RRs

-Minimum support for SOA, NS, A and CNAME resource records is implemented.
+Minimum support for SOA, NS, A and CNAME rValid data is expected to be populated into Redis by some other system" near the top.
+And modify the line I'm quoting to say something that is true (is it a hang-over from some different implementation?)
-Documentation on how these are stored in Redis can be found below.

-Note that CNAME queries are handled transparently: the DNS client will not see the process used to resolve CNAMEs internally to a leaf A RR.
-This is an opinionated decision, which probably breaks the DNS specification, but allows concealing internal implementation details on how DNS aliasing is implemented, and is likely irrelevant to DNS clients: in the end, they seek an IPv4 address.

 ## Transport protocols